Data-Innovation-Research-Institute/python-keypath-extractor/README.md

 }
 ```

-Keypaths are represented by two-element tuples that contain the name of the key for the extracted value, ```Doors``` and the keypath for extracting the value, ```car.number_of_doors```:
+Keypaths are represented by two-element tuples that contain the name of the key for the extracted value, ```Doors```, and the keypath for extracting the value, ```car.number_of_doors```:

 ```python
 ('Doors', 'car.number_of_doors')
 ```

-Create a list of key/keypaths tuples to use to extract values:
+Create a list of keypath tuples to use to extract values:

 ```python
 keypaths = [